Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Introduction

-For this purpose, we can use the recently proposed RuleTaker \cite{clark2020transformers}.
-RuleTaker is a benchmark composed of many synthetically generated multistep deductive proofs written in natural languages.
-Each deductive proof (dis-)proves a hypothesis by applying deduction rules multiple times to a given set of facts (the same as ``Deduction Instance'' in \Cref{fig:framework_overview}).
-RuleTaker adopted the deduction rules of the implication kind, such as $\forall x F(x) \to G(x), F(a) \vdash G(a)$ (here, $\vdash$ means ``derives'').
-Artificial Argument Corpus (AACorpus) \cite{betz-etal-2021-critical} is another corpus composed of synthetically generated single-step deductive proofs.
-AACorpus adopted hand-selected deduction rules useful for critical thinking, such as contraposition $\mathcal{F} \to \mathcal{G} \vdash \neg \mathcal{G} \to \neg \mathcal{F}$ ($\neg$ is negation).
-All these corpora could offer LMs opportunities to acquire logical \textit{deductive} reasoning ability, one of the most important and universally used logical reasoning abilities.
+One such corpus is the recently proposed RuleTaker \cite{clark2020transformers}.
+RuleTaker is composed of synthetically generated examples of multistep deductive reasoning.
+A deduction example requires an LM to generate logical steps to (dis-)prove a given hypothesis based on a given set of facts.
+Each logical step must follow deduction rules of the implication kind, such as $\forall x F(x) \to G(x), F(a) \vdash G(a)$ (here, $\vdash$ means ``derives'').
+The facts are randomly constructed except the logical structure (i.e., they have no semantics), therefore referring to existing knowledge never helps solve the task.
+Artificial Argument Corpus (AACorpus) \cite{betz-etal-2021-critical} is another synthetic corpus composed of single-step deduction examples.
+AACorpus adopted a set of hand-selected deduction rules useful for critical thinking, such as contraposition $\mathcal{F} \to \mathcal{G} \vdash \neg \mathcal{G} \to \neg \mathcal{F}$ ($\neg$ is negation).
+All these corpora teach deductive reasoning, one of the most universally used logical reasoning.

 However, it is still an open question whether this research direction will genuinely lead to the improvement of deductive reasoning ability.
 First, the deduction rules used in the previous corpora were limited or otherwise arbitrary.
 This can limit the generalizability of the acquired deductive reasoning ability since complex real-world reasoning can require various deduction rules.
-Second, it has not yet been studied on what aspect of deductive reasoning ability deduction corpora can enhance LMs.
-Such aspects will include, in addition to the mastery of deduction rules, the ability to solve complex deductive proofs, understanding of diverse linguistic expressions of logical statements, robustness to distractive facts, and understanding of complex formulas.
-This investigation is essential to discuss the future directions on deductive reasoning: for the aspects for which deduction corpora are beneficial, we can advance by inventing better deduction corpora.
-However, for the other aspects, we should take other approaches.
+Second, it has not yet been studied what aspect of deductive reasoning ability deduction corpora can enhance LMs.
+Such aspects include the ability to solve many-step reasoning, and an understanding of diverse linguistic expressions of logical statements.
+This investigation is essential to discuss the future directions.